 ACTION DESCRIPTIONS

 CABIN CREW IS POSITIONED ON THE FAR 121.
 391

 JUMP SEAT WITH SEAT JAR-OPS 1.310

 BELTS/HARNESSES FASTENED

 CABIN CREW SHOUT COMMANDS, e.g.,

 When directed to evacuate by the PIC or initiated by a flight

 'RELEASE SEAT BELTS' attendant

 CABIN CREW RELEASE SEAT Stow seat belts (in the jump seat) to eliminate the possibility of

 BELT/HARNESS AND STOW JUMP SEAT interference of egress to exit.

 ASSIGNED CREWMEMBER WILL

 ACTIVATE EMERGENCY

 LIGHTS/SIGNALLY SYSTEM

 CABIN CREWMEMBER ASSESS Evaluate outside conditions. (i.e., fire, obstructions, aircraft

 CONDITIONS attitude, smoke, water)

 OPEN EXITS Pull the manual slide inflation handle.

 CABIN CREWMEMBER SHOUT

 COMMANDS, e.g.,

 'LEAVE BELONGINGS '

 'COME THIS WAY'

 ASSUME PROTECTED POSITION WITH Assume the protected position to maintain balance.

 INTERNATIONAL STOP SIGN RAISED Utilize the fuselage assist handle to avoid being pushed out the

 exit.

 The hand closest to passengers is raised in the International Stop

-CADIN ODEWATEMBED ACCION Sign.
+Sign.

-CABIN CREWMEMBER ASSIGN ASSISTANTS AND SHOUT COMMANDS, Make eye contact with the first two people who come to your exit telling them to stay at the bottom and assist by pulling people off
+CABIN CREWMEMBER ASSIGN Make eye contact with the first two people who come to your exit

+ASSISTANTS AND SHOUT COMMANDS, telling them to stay at the bottom and assist by pulling people off

-the bottom of the slide
+e.g., the bottom of the slide

-e.g.,
+(TO TO T

-YOU, YOU STAY AT THE BOTTOM
+'YOU, YOU STAY AT THE BOTTOM

 ASSIST PEOPLE OFF' (at door exit)

-YOU STAY OUT ON THE WING HELP THE
+'YOU STAY OUT ON THE WING HELP THE

 PEOPLE OUT' (at window exit)'

 CABIN CREWMEMBER EVACUATE Once you have determined there is a usable slide/exit, drop the

 PASSENGERS SHOUT COMMANDS, e.g., international stop sign and begin shouting appropriate commands.

+CDOSC VOUD ADMS

 'CROSS YOUR ARMS.

-JUMP, JUMP (at door exits)

-STEP THROUGH, FOOT FIRST.
+JUMP, JUMP (at door exits) STEP THROUGH, FOOT FIRST.
 STAY ON

 YOUR FEET JUMP INTO THE SLIDE,

 IF SLIDE IS AVAILABLE, OTHERWISE

 SLIDE OFF WING'

 CABIN CREWMEMBERS CONTINUE TO Passengers may need to be re-directed to alternate exits due to

 SHOUT COMMANDS AT YOUR EXIT congestion, unusable exits, or changing conditions of the cabin.

-AND MONITOR FLOW CONTROL
+AND MONITOR FLOW CONTROL consection, unusuate exits, or enauging conditions of the cabili-

 CABIN CREWMEMBERS CONDUCT When no more passengers are utilizing exit, check cabin and if

 VISUAL CHECK, OBTAIN ASSIGNED clear, obtain the aircraft flashlight, check the flight deck and get

+TESTIL CHILCH, ODITHIT HOSIGHED orean, section the uncruit maximum, eneck the might deek and get